 The insurance company will most likely not come to your house to verify your car’s mileage.
-However, if you have any type of an accident or any insurance claim, your mileage will be reviewed by the insurance adjuster and the repair shop.
+However, if you have any accident or any insurance claim, your mileage will be reviewed by the insurance adjuster and the repair shop.

 Your insurance claim can legitimately be denied, leaving you financially responsible for all damages involved.
 You can also be held liable for insurance fraud, which would cause a hassle because it would have to be proven in a court of law.

 Estimating Car Insurance

 The best way to avoid problems with your car insurance and still pay a fair rate is to be honest and calculate your mileage as accurately as possible.
 If your mileage varies widely on an annual basis, discuss this exception with your car insurance agent.

 Otherwise estimating the mileage for your car insurance is relatively easy.
 The initial mileage on your car becomes negligible once you buy your car insurance.
 So, after you report your beginning mileage you only need to determine how many miles you drive on an annual basis.

 Clock how many miles you drive to work and back and then calculate your annual usage for using your car for work.
 Add personal usage to your mileage as well.